Unleash/unleash/website/docs/topics/feature-flags/feature-flag-best-practices.md

 ## 6. Prioritize availability over consistency

-Your feature flag system should not be able to take down your main application under any circumstance, even during network disruptions.
 Your application shouldn't have any dependency on the availability of your feature flag system.
-Avoid real-time flag evaluations; your application should operate normally without experiencing downtime or performance issues, even if the feature flag goes down.
+Robust feature flag systems avoid relying on real-time flag evaluations because the unavailability of the feature flag system will cause application downtime, outages, degraded performance, or even a complete failure of your application.

 If the feature flag system fails, your application should continue running smoothly.
 Feature flagging should degrade gracefully, preventing any unexpected behavior or disruptions for users.